Rakibul0909/Nickname_Changer/README.md

 ---

-🧠 How It Works

-1. Authenticate using UID / Token / JWT

-2. Convert → JWT (if required)

-3. Encrypt payload using AES

-4. Send request to game server

-5. Return structured JSON response

----

-⚠️ Important Notes
+⚠️ Important

-❗ For educational purposes only
+Educational use only

-❌ Do not access accounts without permission
+Don’t misuse or access others’ accounts

-⚡ May violate game policies if misused
+May violate game policies

-🔒 Keep your credentials safe